-When you specify this option, Horizon Client determines whether a session that has the same user name, domain, and server URL exists and, if it does, reuses that session instead of creating a session.
+When you specify this option, Horizon Client determines whether a session with the same username, domain, and server URL already exists and, if it does, reuses that session instead of creating a new session.

-For example, in the following command, user-1 starts the Calculator application and a new session is created.
+For example, in the following command, user-1 launches the Calculator application and a new session is created.

 vmware-view.exe -userName user-1 -password secret -domainName domain -appName Calculator -serverURL view.mycompany.com -useExisting

-In the next command, user1 starts the Paint application with the same user name, domain, and server URL, and the same session is used.
+In the next command, user1 launches the Paint application with the same username, domain, and server URL, and the same session is used.

 vmware-view.exe -userName user-1 -password secret -domainName domain -appName Paint -serverURL view.mycompany.com -useExisting